View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 Distance: 23km | Time: 8-10 hours | Difficulty: hard (960m elevation gain) | Trailhead: Hosteria Pilar or Rio Electrico bridge (take transfer or taxi)

-It’s also one of the most famous hikes in Patagonia, though, so expect it to be crowded.
+It’s one of the most famous hikes in Patagonia, so expect it to be crowded.
 The beginning part of the Laguna de los Tres hike is relatively easy – you ascend quite a bit, but still, it’s over quite a long distance.
 Once you reach the last hour, on the other hand… it’s pretty much ascending a vertical wall.
-During that last hour (some 1,5km), you ascend 300m!
+During that last hour (some 1,5km), you ascend 300m.

 In the end, you get to enjoy an incredible view of the three peaks that are behind the “tres” in the name of the lagoon – Mt Fitz Roy, Poincenot and Torre.
 A bit to the side of the main lagoon is Laguna Sucia, which is equally as beautiful as Laguna de los Tres.